 Pharmacologic prophylaxis is effective at reducing postoperative VTE but also has risks.
 The main risk is bleeding, although other adverse events such as allergic reactions and development of heparin antibodies can occur.
 Contraindications to pharmacologic prophylaxis include previous intolerance to these agents and increased risk of bleeding.
 Most individuals undergoing major surgery will not have an increased risk of bleeding precluding the use of anticoagulants, because these individuals would also likely have had a contraindication to the surgery itself and, thus, are likely to avoid the procedure.
 However, there are some cases in which individuals with a high bleeding risk will undergo major surgery, such as individuals with severe renal failure who require an essential procedure.
 Other individuals may develop contraindications during the episode of care.
-For example, individuals who have excessive bleeding during or after surgery, or individuals who develop bleeding complications such as a gastrointestinal bleed, are considered to have a contraindication to anticoagulants.
-There are a few surgeries for which anticoagulants are contraindicated or avoided, most notably some neurosurgical procedures.
-Assessment and quantitation of bleeding risk can be performed using instruments such as the HAS-BLED scoring system, although these tools were not developed specifically for the postoperative period.
+For example, individuals who have excessive bleeding during or after surgery, or individuals who develop bleeding complications such as a gastrointestinal bleed, are considered to have a contraindicated or avoided, most notably some neurosurgical procedures.
+Assessment and quantitation of bleeding risk can be performed using instruments such as the HAS-BLED scoring system,, although these tools were not developed specifically for the postoperative period.